 One thing many will agree on, though, is that the absolute worst Star Wars game ever made was 1997 disasterpiece Star Wars: Masters of Teräs Käsi.

-Taking its name from a style of unarmed combat present in Star Wars' expanded universe, Teräs Käsi was a PlayStation fighting game which looked a bit like Tekken, but sadly played nothing like it.
+Taking its name from a style of unarmed combat present in Star Wars’ expanded universe (introduced in 1996 novel Shadows of the Empire, and based on the Finnish words for “steel” and “hands”), Teräs Käsi was a PlayStation fighting game which looked a bit like Tekken, but sadly played nothing like it.

 Using 3D characters in arena-style stages, Teräs Käsi concoted a flimsy plot about an assassin hunting down the Rebel Alliance to construct a fighting game in which players could make Chewbacca fight Darth Vader, Boba Fett take on Han Solo or, well, just about any other combination they could think of from a roster of 12 characters (actually 13, but Leia’s in there twice).

 At the time, it wasn’t received too poorly.
 And you’ll still find today people saying “oh, it’s not that bad”.
 Ignore them.
 This game was offensive on all levels.